 Getting to Nara

-Nara is easily reached by car or train from Kyoto.
+You can easily get to Nara by car or train from Kyoto.
 Although, both Kintetsu Railways and JR West have frequent trains to Nara, I’d suggest taking Kintetsu Railways to reach the city.
-The Kintetsu Nara Station is just a stone’s throw from Nara Park, making the top attractions easily accessed.
+The Kintetsu Nara Station is just a stone’s throw from Nara Park, making the top attractions easily accessed on foot.
 Kintetsu Direct Express trains run hourly and will set you back ¥620 for a single ride.

 Alternatively, if you have already purchased a Japan Rail Pass, take the JR West line to Nara.
 The JR station is a 15-20 minute walk to most of the main attractions.
 JR West trains run every thirty minutes from Kyoto station and costs ¥720 for a one way trip.